-The following checklist is provided as a reminder of several key items that should be checked before submitting a proposal to this solicitation.
+The following checklist is provided as a reminder of key items that should be checked before submitting a proposal to this solicitation.
 This checklist is a summary of the requirements described above and is not a comprehensive list.
-For the items marked with (RWR), the proposal will be returned without review if the required item is not compliant at the submission deadline.
+For the items marked with (RWR), the proposal will be returned without review if the required item is not compliant.

-- Proposal titles should begin with "SCC-IRG Track 1", "SCC-IRG Track 2", "SCC-PG", "SCC-IRG JST" or "SCC-VO" - (RWR) Project Description must not exceed 15 pages for SCC-IRG and SCC-VO proposals and 5 pages for SCC-PG proposals. - (RWR) Proposals submitted as separately submitted collaborative proposals (as described under PAPPG Chapter II.D.3.b) will be returned without review. - (RWR) An individual may appear as PI, co-PI, Senior Personnel, or Consultant on no more than two proposals submitted in response to this solicitation. - Letters of Collaboration are permitted as Supplementary Documents. - SCC-IRG JST proposals should have a total budget for the combined US-Japan team not to exceed \$1,500,000, with the individual budgets for each of the US team and Japanese team not to exceed \$750,000. - For SCC-IRG proposals requesting Cloud resources: the total cost of the project, including this cloud computing resource request from

-CloudBank.org, may not exceed the budget limit described in this solicitation.
+- Proposal titles should begin with "SCC-IRG Track 1", "SCC-IRG Track 2", or "SCC-PG". - (RWR) Project Description must not exceed 15 pages for SCC-IRG proposals and 5 pages for SCC-PG proposals. - (RWR) Proposals submitted as separately submitted collaborative proposals (as described under PAPPG Chapter II.D.3.b) will be returned without review. - (RWR) During any contiguous 12-month period, an individual may not participate as PI, co-PI, or Senior Personnel in more than two proposals across all proposal categories. - (RWR) The project description for SCC-IRG proposals must include separate sections labeled Integrative Research, Community Engagement, Management Plan, Evaluation Plan, and Scalability, Transferability, and Sustainability.
+A subsection labeled Research Questions must be included as part of the Integrative Research section.
+Additionally, a section labeled Broader Impacts must be included, as described in the PAPPG. - (RWR) The project description for SCC-PG proposals must include separate sections labeled Integrative Research and Community Engagement.
+A subsection labeled Research Questions must be included as part of the Integrative Research section.
+Additionally, a section labeled Broader Impacts must be included, as described in the PAPPG. - Letters of Collaboration are permitted as Supplementary Documents. - For SCC-IRG proposals requesting Cloud resources: the total cost of the project, including this cloud computing resource request from Cloudbank.org, may not exceed the budget limit described in this solicitation.